Navigating the Main Menu

 - SeedQR

-Words are converted to their BIP-39 numeric indexes, those numbers are then concatenated as a string and finally converted to a QR code.
+Words are converted to their BIP39 numeric indexes, those numbers are then concatenated as a string and finally converted to a QR code.
 Format created by SeedSigner, more info here.

 - Encrypted QR Code

 This option converts the encrypted mnemonic into a QR code.
 Enter an encryption key and, optionally, a custom ID.
-When you scan this QR code through "Load Mnemonic" -> "Via Camera" -> "QR Code," you will be prompted to enter the decryption key to load the mnemonic stored in it.
+When you scan this QR code through Load Mnemonic -> Via Camera -> QR Code, you will be prompted to enter the decryption key to load the mnemonic stored in it.
 Like any QR code, it can be printed if a thermal printer driver is set up.

 Encrypted¶

-This feature allows you to back up your mnemonic by encrypting it and storing it on the device's flash memory, an SD card, or in QR code format.
+This feature allows you to back up your mnemonic by encrypting it and storing it on the device's flash memory, on an SD card, or in QR code format.
 You can customize the encryption method and parameters in the settings.

 - Store on Flash

 This option stores the encrypted mnemonic in the device's flash memory.
-You can decrypt and load it later through the "Load Mnemonic" -> "From Storage" option.
+You can decrypt and load it later through the Load Mnemonic -> From Storage.

 - Store on SD Card

 If an SD card is available, this option stores the encrypted mnemonic on it.
-You can decrypt and load it later through the "Load Mnemonic" -> "From Storage" option.
+You can decrypt and load it later through the Load Mnemonic -> From Storage.

 - Encrypted QR Code It's another path for the same functionality present on QR Code backups, described above.